softwareguru/beam-summit-website/content/networking/reception.md

 ---

-Join us at the event reception on Monday 18th after the sessions (18:05 - 20:00pm) at the hall to network with the Beam community!
+Join us at the event reception on Monday 18th after the sessions (18:05 - 20:00pm) at the Courtyard to network with the Beam community!